 On the cluster you will need to set an environment variable to let the application know where to stream the graphic interface too.

 Note that there are no spaces around the = sign and the IP address is your computer.
 The 0.0 is the default display number on your computer.
-As this will be run from the worker nodes you must either include this in your script or set it on the head node and export this environment setting with the -V option in qsub.
+As this will be run from the worker nodes you must either include this in your script or set it on a worker node during an interactive session.